MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Method

-To turn multi-center heterogeneity into an explicit supervisory signal and make factor disentanglement practically identifiable, we introduce a token demixing module that constructs and inverts controlled factor mixtures, which are consistent with real clinical shifts.
-Specifically, given an input volume, we first obtain its latent representation via the frozen VAE tokenizer, and all subsequent operations are performed in latent space during pretraining.
+Under multi-center data with style variation, factor disentanglement is difficult because no explicit supervision specifies which variations to encode as content or style.
+Direct reconstruction or weak domain supervision alone therefore remains insufficient for factor assignment.
+To address this issue, we introduce a token demixing module that constructs and inverts controlled factor mixtures consistent with real clinical shifts, providing identifiable supervision for disentanglement.
+Specifically, given an input volume, we first obtain its latent representation via the frozen VAE encoder, and all subsequent operations are performed in latent space.
 Two sets of latent volume patches $\{\mathbf{z}_i, \mathbf{z}_j\}$ are sampled from two random volumes within a batch.
-Following the MIM paradigm, we then generate a mixed patch using a mixing function $\phi_m$ that combines the corresponding visible cubic tokens from $\mathbf{z}_i$ and $\mathbf{z}_j$ according to a binary mask $M$~\cite{Chen_2023_CVPR, Liu_2023_CVPR}.
-Then the ViT encoder $\mathcal{F}_{enc}$ takes the mixed tokens as input for representation learning.
+Following the MIM paradigm, we then generate a mixed patch using a mixing function $\phi_m$ that combines the corresponding visible cubic tokens from $\mathbf{z}_i$ and $\mathbf{z}_j$ according to a binary mask $M$.
+The ViT encoder $\mathcal{F}_{enc}$ then takes the mixed tokens as input for representation learning.
 An unmixing function $\phi_u$ restores tokens to their original spatial positions based on the mixing notation $M$.
 The factor disentanglement module $\mathcal{F}_d$ is then applied, while the lightweight decoder $\mathcal{F}_{dec}$ reconstructs the original volumetric patches $\{\hat{\mathbf{z}}_i, \hat{\mathbf{z}}_j\}$ from the visible tokens.
 Finally, the dual reconstruction loss is formulated as